nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Booking an upcoming appointment: `bookappt`

-Book an upcoming appointment for an existing patient in the system for a health service provided by the clinic.
+Books an upcoming appointment for an existing patient in the system with the corresponding NRIC.

 Format: `bookappt NRIC dt|APPOINTMENT_DATE_TIME h|HEALTH_SERVICE`